Larry's Take on Gun Control and Violent Crime

 Case U (unintended) includes accidental shootings, as well as crimes of passion that are not premeditated.
 Citizen catches spouse in flagrante, runs to retrieve revolver from kitchen drawer, and shoots both offending parties, in a moment of temporary insanity.
 Or curious children discover unsecured firearms, thinking that they are toys, and a terrible tragedy ensues.

 In Case D, armed citizen deters would-be home invasion robber (or would-be rapist).
-When a typical American homeowner brandishes a firearm, and scares off a would-be home invasion robber, the homeowner is under no obligation to report that to the police.
+When a typical American homeowner brandishes a firearm, and scares off a home invasion robber, the homeowner is under no obligation to report that to the police.
 The number of criminals who seek hospital admission--or morgue admission--for gunshot wounds is considerably less than the total number of Case D's.
 This is why the Kleck study is so valuable.

 Gathering stats on Case D's can involve a lot of work.
 You may need to do a carefully crafted telephone survey, with a large sample size, rather than simply trundling down to the nearest university library, and exhuming the less-relevant published stats.

-Strict Gun Control would decrease the number of Case D's, which translates into more Case C's, both of which are a bad results.
+Strict Gun Control decreases the number of Case D's, which translates into more Case C's, both of which are a bad results.
 But strict Gun Control would almost certainly decrease the number of Case U's, which is a good result.
 In moments of insanely jealous rage, some spouses would glom onto anything that could be used to inflict grievous bodily harm, if there were no firearms allowed in the home.
 But others would run out of steam before they found a sufficiently deadly weapon in the kitchen, or in the garage.

 Putting the scenarios into perspective, Case U's are considerably less frequent than Case C crimes.
 And as our very own National Rifle Association points out,